oliverfindl/vue-svg-inline-loader/README.md

 Array of attributes which will be removed.

 * **md5:**
-Use md5-encoded file path as ID for SVG sprites instead of plain file name.
-If project contains multiple SVG files with same file name but different file path, both used in same component, this is a must.
+Use md5-encoded resource path as ID for inline SVG sprites instead of plaintext.
+Set it to `false` only for development purposes.

 * **xhtml:**
 In XHTML mode attribute minimization is forbidden.
 Empty attributes are filled with their names to be XHTML-compliant (e.g. `disabled="disabled"`).